We are addressing network issues on this section of the A55.

 - removing eight gaps in the central reservation

 Gaps in the central reservation allow slow moving vehicles to cross the A55.
 This poses a risk to road users.

 We are replacing these areas with:

 - combined access road

 - active travel route between junction 12 and 13

 We are improving the road's drainage system to reduce the risk of flooding in the area.
 Improvements have previously been made through drainage work carried out in 2017.

-To minimise disruption, we will first complete most works off the A55.
+To minimise disruption, we have completed most works off the A55.
 This includes construction of the 1.3km combined access and active travel route.

 We have secured £20.775 million through the European Regional Development Fund to deliver these improvements.